 Harvard University’s master’s program in Regional Studies—Middle East is an intensive two-year academic program designed for students who wish to develop academic interests or to pursue professional skills.
 Students have diverse profiles and come from across the United States and around the world.
 They share a capacity for rigorous, scholarly exploration of the Middle East region in all its richness and complexity.
+Download a brochure describing the master's program in detail.

 Graduates of the program pursue careers in diplomacy, business, media, human rights, and non-governmental work.
 Some continue for further graduate study in law school, medical school or PhD programs.